Multi-scale Latent Point Consistency Models for 3D Shape Generation: Multi-scale Latent Point Diffusion Models and Latent Consistency Models

 The overall architecture is illustrated in Figure~\ref{fig:architecture}.
-As shown, both the encoder and the decoder consist of multiple Set Abstraction (SA) and Feature Propagation (FP) modules.
+As illustrated, both the encoder and decoder are built from stacked Set Abstraction (SA) and Feature Propagation (FP) modules.
 Each SA module contains point-voxel convolution (PVC) layers \cite{liu2019point}, followed by a Grouper block, which includes the sampling and grouping layers introduced by \cite{qi2017pointnet++}.
 Each FP module consists of a nearest-neighbor interpolation operation, followed by MLPs and PVC layers.

-\textbf{First Stage Training.} We train the encoder and the decoder with a fixed prior by maximizing the modified evidence lower bound (ELBO),
+\textbf{First Stage Training.} We optimize the encoder and decoder pair under a fixed prior by maximizing a modified evidence lower bound (ELBO),

 Here $p_{\text{data}}(X)$ represents the unknown data distribution of 3D point clouds.
 The hyperparameter \( \lambda \) controls the trade-off between the reconstruction error and the Kullback-Leibler (KL) divergence.